riscvarchive/riscv-edk2-platforms/Platform/RaspberryPi/RPi4/Readme.md

 # Summary

-This is a port of 64-bit Tiano Core UEFI firmware for the Raspberry Pi 4 platforms.
+This is a port of 64-bit Tiano Core UEFI firmware for the Raspberry Pi 4B platform.

 This is intended to be useful 64-bit [TF-A](https://www.trustedfirmware.org/) +
-UEFI implementation for the Raspberry Pi 4 which should be good enough for most kind of UEFI development, as well as for running consummer Operating Systems.
+UEFI implementation for the Raspberry Pi variants based on the BCM2711 SoC, which should be good enough for most kind of UEFI development, as well running consumer Operating Systems.

 Raspberry Pi is a trademark of the [Raspberry Pi Foundation](https://www.raspberrypi.org).

+# Hardware Supported

+The RPi4 target supports Pi revisions based on the BCM2711 SoC:
+- Raspberry Pi 4B

+Please see the RPi3 target for the BCM2837-based variants, such as the Raspberry Pi 3B.

 # Status